Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Circuit Designs and Primitives for CE-QAOA

 \subsection{The XY Mixer Operator}

 Recall that the task in QAOA+ is to construct, for the initial state, a suitable mixer Hamiltonian such that the initial state is its $+1$ eigenstate\cite{tsvelikhovskiy2024symmetries, tsvelikhovskiy2024equivariant}.
-Thus, we require an XY mixer Hamiltonian that acts only within the one--hot subspace.
+Thus, we require an XY mixer Hamiltonian that preserves the one--hot subspace.
 For each n--qubit block \(b\) we define (up to constant prefactor)